thacherT1D/webdevstuff/Javascript_and_the_Browser/Intro_to_jQuery.desc.md

 <br>
 #### 💪 Exercise

-Head over to [jQuery's website](http://api.jquery.com/category/selectors/) (you know they have jQuery loaded on it 💰).
-Use the browser console to interact with the DOM.
+Head over to this list of [award winning sites using jQuery](http://www.awwwards.com/websites/jquery/), sine we know they will have jQuery loaded on them 💰, and open up the browser console so we can interact with the DOM.

+For good measure once you have the browser console open type in `jQuery` to double check that the page does in fact have it loaded.

+After that check do the following:

+* open up the element inspector and pick out an element with an ID.
+  * What is returned when you target that element using jQuery?
-* What gets returned when you target the ID `container` using jQuery?
-How about using vanilla JS?
+  * What is returned when you target that element using vanilla JS?

+* Back in the element inspector find a class that is applied to multiple elements.
+  * What is returned when you target that class using jQuery?
-* What gets returned when you target the class `menu-top-container` using jQuery?
-How about using vanilla JS?
+  * What is returned when you target that same class using vanilla JS?

 <hr>